Naitik-oo7/frontend-coach/TOAST_DOCUMENTATION.md

 ## Styling

 The toast notifications use the default styling from `react-hot-toast` which fits well with the application's design.
 The notifications appear at the top-right of the screen and automatically disappear after 5 seconds.

-## Testing

-A test component `TestToast.tsx` has been created and added to the `TestPage.tsx` to demonstrate all toast types.
-You can access this by navigating to the test page in the application.